tj-wells/coti-docker-method/README.md

 ## 3. Define your Environment

-The `.env` file defines the environment variables of the Docker container, and should be specified in the format
+The `.env` file defines the environment variables needed for the Coti node to run.
+These should be specified in the format

 ```.env
 ACTION="<testnet or mainnet>"